|

 women who helped to give the world its wings during the earliest days of

-figures and, where available, resources and links where you can find more
+people and planes, and where available resources and links where you can find more

 information.
 In some cases, contributors have supplied expanded